 - 1. The enumerator should tap 'no' to the question is the 'sampled respondent available to be interviewed'. - 2.
 The tablet will ask the enumerator if this is the first, second or third visit to the household. - 3.
 If it is the first or second visit, the tablet will tell enumerators to make a note of the date and time of visit on the Record of visits form, so that the household can be revisited at a later date or time.
 Ask the respondent when would be a convenient date and time for a revisit, and write the appointment on the Record of visits form see Panel A in Figure 38. - 4.
-If it is the first or second visit, the enumerator should not swipe to the final screen of the survey, and rather exit the survey form (and click save) when instructed to by the tablet.
+If it is the first or second visit, the enumerator will be asked why it was not possible to interview the selected respondent.
+The enumerator should not swipe to the final screen of the survey, and rather exit the survey form (and click save) when instructed to by the tablet.
 The enumerator must click 'Save changes' when exiting (Figure 40). - 5.
 If this is the third visit, this household will be recorded as a 'non-response' household and will be replaced.
 The tablet survey form will not be returned to at a later date, and enumerators will be asked why it was not possible to interview the selected respondent (Figure 41).
 The enumerator should swipe to the final screen on the tablet survey form as instructed and click 'Save Form and Exit'.